topshed/RPi_8x8GridDraw/README.md

 ###Installation

 1. Install the pypng Python module
+2. Install the appropriate library for your HAT
-2. Clone this repo
+3. Clone this repo

 ### Getting started

 1. Run startx then open a terminal window.
-2. Run 8x8grid-animator.py
+2. Run 8x8grid-unicorn.py (for UnicornHat) or 8x8grid-astropi.py (for AstroPi)

-This Python program uses pygame and the AstroPi API to create and edit single frames or multi-frame animations.
+This Python program uses pygame and the AstroPi/UnicornHAT APIs to create and edit single frames or multi-frame animations.
 The animations can be exported as Python code or a single frame can be saved as an 8x8 png.

-Animations and single frames can be directly loaded on the the AstroPi LED matrix.
+Animations and single frames can be directly loaded on the the  LED matrix.

 ##Buttons